cgangwar11/speech_segment/README.md

 ![Final Output plot](sampleoutput.jpg)

-Virtual Red Lines in plot1 shows transition points in speech.
+Vertical Red Lines in <b>plot1</b> shows transition points in speech.

 We used dynamic thresholding and dotted red line in plot2 and blue line in plot3 shows threshold value for respective bhattacharyya distance.